Knox County Nursing Home

 Short-term Care: ER Visits

-This metric measures the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-Avoiding emergency medical situations is one way to gauge the well-being of patients during rehabilitation.
+This indicates the number of times residents are sent to the emergency room per 1,000 days of short-term care.
+There is usually a correlation between having fewer emergency room visits and the quality of nursing home care.

 Short-term Care: Facilitates Functional Improvement